cme-timothy/invoice-dashboard/README.md

 json-server --watch src/data/db.json --port 4000 -m ./node_modules/json-server-auth
 ```

+## How to sign in

+Email: olivier@mail.com
+Password: bestPassw0rd

 ## How to build production bundle

 To build the webpage for production, run: